retrocomputacion/retrobbs/docs/encoders.md

 ### Atari ST character set and VT52 extensions

-The Atari ST character set is based on code page 437, but with the exchange of all the box drawing characters with the Hebrew alphabet, and other minor differences.
+The Atari ST character set is based on code page 437, but replaces all the box drawing characters with the Hebrew alphabet, and other minor differences.
 The backspace character is non-destructive

 <div align = center>